lstmemery/jekyll-now/_posts/2017-1-21-Why-Kagglers-Love-XGBoost.md

 The first proposal for gradient boosted trees was published in 2001.(3) What has XGBoost boost done to improve the algorithm?

 One common misconception I've seen is that XGBoost is somehow more accurate than other implementations of the gradient boosted tree algorithm.
 It's not true!
-In the original XGBoost paper, the authors compare their implementation to the Sci-Kit Learn implementation and find that it performs about as well.
+The authors of the algorithm found that XGBoost had roughly the same error rate as the Sci-Kit Learn implementation.

 ### XGBoost is not extremely accurate; XGBoost is extremely fast

 1. **XGBoost has sparsity-awareness:** Boosted trees work especially well on categorical feature (e.g. Was this person born England?).
 In many real-world data sets, a categorical feature column will be mostly zeros.
 When deciding where to split, XGBoost has indices of the non-zero data are and only needs to look at those entries.
 2. **XGBoost is parallelizable:** The most time-consuming step for boosted tree algorithms is sorting continuous features (e.g. How far do you drive to work each day?).
-XGBoost takes advantage of the fact it's sparse data structure allows columns to be sorted independently.
+The sparse data structure and clever implementation allow XGBoost sort columns independently.
 This way, the sorting work can be divided up between parallel threads of the CPU.
-3. **XGBoost can make approximate cuts:** In order to find the most effective cut on a continuous feature, gradient boosted trees need to keep all of the data in memory at the same time to sort it.
-This is not a problem for small datasets but it becomes impossible when you have more data than RAM.
-XGBoost has to bin these numbers in approximate order instead of sorting them entirely.
-The authors of the XGBoost paper show that, with enough bins, the you get approximately the same performance as with the exact cut.
+3. **XGBoost can split approximately:** To find the most efficient cut on a continuous feature, gradient boosted trees need to keep all of the data in memory at the same time to sort it.
+This is not a problem for small datasets, but it becomes impossible when you have more data than RAM.
+XGBoost has the ability to bin these numbers in rough order instead of sorting them entirely.
+The authors of the XGBoost paper show that, with enough bins, you get approximately the same performance as with the exact split in a fraction of the time.

 ## An illustration